The Instruments of Thinking

 Language study at the Lyceum consists of two main programs.

-Second, we offer a study of specific languages.
-In 2024, we will offer several courses in Latin, as well as Elementary Greek courses.
+Second, we offer a study of specific languages, including several courses in Latin, as well as Greek, ranging from elementary to advanced offerings.
 Our language courses are intensely grammatical, designed primarily to help participants read and translate the great works of our intellectual tradition.
 As in our Trivium courses, these languages are studied with reference to the universal principles and structures of grammar which are common to all languages.

 Why Study Language?